th2-net/th2-docs/content/versions/1-7/infrastructure/th2-infra-schema/pins.md

 ```
 <notice note>

 Important note about `service-classes` and `service-class` is that they must be compatible for link to be applied.
-For example, if the client has a service class `com.exactpro.th2.box.grpc.BoxService` them the server should contain the same service class in its list.
+For example, if the client has a service class `com.exactpro.th2.box.grpc.BoxService` then the server should contain the same service class in its list.

 </notice>

 <notice note>

-If you want to provide access to gRPC server from external boxes, it is required to create enpoint in `extended-settings.service.endpoints` option in box configuration.
+If you want to provide access to gRPC server from external boxes, it is required to create an endpoint in `extended-settings.service.endpoints` option in box configuration.

 </notice>

-To create endpoint box should have:
+To create an endpoint a box should have:

 - `extended-settings.service.enabled`: `true`;
-- `extended-settings.service.type`: type of native Kubernetes service, which you want to use;
+- `extended-settings.service.type`: type of a native Kubernetes service, which you want to use;

 In endpoint options:

-- `name` - name of endpoint unique for box;
+- `name` - name of endpoint unique for a box;
-- `targetPort` - docker container port for listening;
+- `targetPort` - Docker container port for listening;
-- `nodePort` - kubernetes node port for listening;
+- `nodePort` - Kubernetes node port for listening;

 Example of extended settings: